8 March 2018

 - Cookies that you accept and programs such as Google Analytics, Google Customer Match, Facebook Custom Audience, Adobe Analytics e.g. track and collect data on your online behavior.

 - We create ‘new’ personal data based on the data collected from the sources above, in the form of predictive scorings and profiles/segments.
-These models and analyses are sometimes performed on our behalf by service providers contracted by us.
+These models and analyzes are sometimes performed on our behalf by service providers contracted by us.
 For example we use a customer segmentation called Mosaic.

 - Publicly available data from external sources such as public registers at government authorities, filed tax returns, LinkedIn and news articles.